ArchitectingSoftware/PublicationServiceNodeJS-es6/PublicationServiceNodeJS-es6/README.md

 ## Usage

-To start the project type `node app.js`
+To start the project type `node app.js`.
+Make sure that you run 'npm install' first to ensure that you have all of the required dependencies as this project uses node.js under the covers to provide the web services.

 The Angular app can be bootstrapped from `localhost:3000`